-- Passive transfer of antibodies from the mare to the foal sets the stage for his immune system to develop.
+- Passive transfer of antibodies from the mare to the newborn foal sets the stage for your horse's immune system to develop.

-- The stresses a mare encounters, from breeding to foaling, alter her microbiome significantly and, therefore, compromise her immunity and that which she shares with her foal.
+- The stresses a mare encounters, from breeding to foaling, alter her gut microbiome significantly, compromising her immunity and that which she shares with her foal.

 - We can help create healthy competitive inhibition in the foal’s gut by introducing proper probiotics early in his life.

 - For older foals and weanlings, we can avoid wrecking their microbiome by ensuring probiotics are administered any time they are facing stress, using antibiotics or being offered creep feeds.

 But there are other threats at hand—threats that lurk in the foal’s gut, even though theoretically that gut is fresh and new.